Kaholo/kaholo-plugin-aws-ec2/README.md

 1. Access Key - This is a parameter taken from the vault to access AWS
 2. Secret Key - This is a paramer taken from the vault to access AWS
 3. Region
 4. Instance IDs - Instance IDs of all instances you want to modify.
-Accecpts either a string with one or multiple instance IDs, each seperated with a new line, or an Array of instance IDs strings passed from code.
+Accepts either a string with one or multiple instance IDs, each seperated with a new line, or an Array of instance IDs strings passed from code.
 5. instanceType - The new [Instance Type](https://aws.amazon.com/ec2/instance-types/) to modify all specified instances to.